 All staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
-Staff will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions.

 Appropriate checks will be undertaken in respect of visitors and volunteers coming into the school.
 Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school lanyard which must be displayed when on site.
 Any individual on site who is not known or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.